 How to Display Fake Flowers Without Looking Tacky

 Mixing colors, heights, and textures seems to be the name of the game when arranging fake flowers.
-While a plastic or polyester (very few "silk flowers" are actually made of silk these days) flower has its place, DIY fake flowers made from an inventive assortment of materials can also brighten up your house.
+While a plastic or polyester (very few "silk flowers" are actually made of silk these days) flower has its place, DIY fake flowers made from an inventive assortment of materials are a trendy way to brighten up your house.

-Display fake flowers in a modern trough: Christina, from the blog Christina's Adventures, generated this hot, mod way to display fake flowers.
-While alone, the fake flowers she used would look lackluster, grouped together in a plain, rectangular, modern trough planter they look lush.
-To create this kind of look at home, you'll need a rectangular planter, Styrofoam, and fake flowers with wide, lush blooms.
-Place the Styrofoam in the trough planter.
-Trim the fake flower stems so that just the blooms rise above the top of the planter.
-Arrange flowers thickly in the trough, sticking the stems of the flowers into the Styrofoam, so that you cannot see the Styrofoam.
+Display fake flowers in a modern trough: Christina, from the blog Christina's Adventures, generated this mod way to display fake flowers.
+While the flowers she used might be lackluster alone, grouped together in a modern rectangular trough planter, they look lush.
+To create this look at home, you'll need a similar planter, Styrofoam, and fake flowers with wide, lush blooms.
+Place the Styrofoam in the planter.
+Trim the flower stems so that just the blooms will show above the top of the planter.
+Arrange flowers thickly in the trough, sticking the stems of the flowers into the Styrofoam, to cover.

 Make fake flowers out of unexpected materials: Fake flowers can be made from plastic spoons, pine cones, dryer sheets, fabric, china plates, and even coffee filters.
 You can display them in vases, glue them to wreaths, or apply some of the design ideas that I mentioned.

 Updated October 25, 2018.